|

 mortgages?

-Ittihad does not provide mortgages on residential
+Ittihad does not provide mortgages or

-viable and ethical business ventures, our financing takes
+ethical business ventures, our services takes

 ownership basis (Sharika).
 Since there is no credit